 Tupelo Honey dishes out authentic southern dishes light enough to explore its LoDo neighborhood afterward—unless you load up on their famous Cathead biscuits, whose name references their size.
 Try the fried green tomatoes, or their southern spin on avocado toast before tucking into their spicy shrimp and grits.
 Kids can dig into favorites like mac and cheese, sweet potato pancakes, or grilled cheese for $5 to $6.50.
 1650 Wewatta St., Denver.

 With its inviting atmosphere and farm tables, Sassafras is like eating at a close friend’s house, if your friend has an expert-level skill of southern Cajun and Creole cooking.
 Try anything from the sections devoted to shrimp and grits, mac and cheese, or a brunch cocktail.
 Kids menus will keep kids busy with coloring, while Mardi Gras décor at the Capitol Hill location is the perfect backdrop for family selfies.
 All kids plates are $6.50.
-Three metro Denver locations.
+Two metro Denver locations.

 Adding a global take to classic breakfast dishes, HashTAG’s drool-worthy menu reflects Chef Troy Guard’s background, with Maui Wowie Hot Cakes calling back to his Hawaiian roots, breakfast nachos to showcase his love of mexican food, and breakfast pho from his years spent in Asia.
 Kids options are just as enticing for $4 to $5, especially the lucky charm waffle or the pancake corn dog sausage.
 Request a HashTAG mystery box of toys; ranging anywhere from dolls and army guys to jacks and other old-school toys.
 10155 E. 29 Dr., Denver.